 Student memberships are available at no cost to medical students, graduate students or undergraduate students enrolled at accredited institutions of higher learning who are working toward their first professional level degree (including MD or the international equivalent).
 Includes print and online subscriptions to Neuro-Oncology and Neuro-Oncology Practice.
 Each applicant for Student Membership shall file with the SNO Administrative Office a current CV), resume, or other documentation which confirms such enrollment, as well as providing faculty confirmation of such enrollment.
 Click here to download the faculty confirmation form .
 No individual shall remain a Student Member for longer than six (6) years.

 Dues are applied on a January-December calendar-year basis.
-Dues paid after August 31 of any year will be applied to the journal subscriptions for the following year (e.g., dues paid on Sept.
+Dues paid on or after August 31 of any year will be applied to the journal subscriptions for the following year (e.g., dues paid on Sept.
 1, 2018 will be applied to a 2019 membership year).
 All other membership benefits are activated immediately, including the ability to register for the annual meeting at the reduced member rate.